 With the shorter daylight hours comes the increased likelihood of you having to descend in the dark.
 There is the increased risk of poor visibility, or even white out conditions when windblown snow particles can blur the boundaries between earth and sky, (known as the ‘white room’).
 Paths, streams, boundaries and even lakes can disappear under a blanket of snow.
-Once, on Aonach Mor in the Scottish Highlands I was searching for the summit cairn only to be told it was under my feet, buried by the snow.

 Good navigators know where they are at all times, and can follow their progress on a map.
 This is so important in winter conditions, when icy snow slopes and corniced edges can increase the hazards you face.

 The essential tools for winter navigation are the map and compass, an altimeter can be useful too, (more of which later).

 Keep your map in a soft plastic map case, folded so the area you are hiking in is shown.
 This should be kept handy, inside your jacket or in a secure pocket, it’s no use to you in the bottom of your rucksack, get it out and use it.

 Your compass should be of a high quality, the mountaineering bodies in Ireland and the UK recommend the Silva 4 Expedition model.
 Use the lanyard to fix it to your rucksack strap or a toggle on your jacket, so you won’t lose it, and remember to keep it away from electronic devices, as these will deflect the needle and give inaccurate readings.
 In the windy conditions often experienced in winter maps and compasses can easily be blown away and lost, so practice good map management, (and carry a spare just in case).